nullromo/commander-primer/README.md

 |-|-|
 | ![non-blue counters search][non-blue counters search] | ![non-blue counters terms][non-blue counters terms] |

+Notice that a lot of the cards in these results actually do contain blue mana symbols becuase of activated abilities and thanks to the _Devoid_ mechanic.
+In the next example we will look at one way to mitigate these false positives.

 You can ask Gatherer for all kinds of things.
 Let's say we are building a deck with a green and white commander and we want to find some lands that tap for both green and white mana.
 We can use the following search criteria:

 | {W} is the white mana symbol and {G} is the green mana symbol | We also need to exclude the other mana symbols in order to find legal cards | We want a land that contains these symbols in its rules text |